NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-dlp.md

 {{<Aside type="note">}}

-Requires Cloudflare CASB and Cloudflare DLP.
+Requires Khulnasoft CASB and Khulnasoft DLP.

 {{</Aside>}}

-You can use [Cloudflare Data Loss Prevention (DLP)](/cloudflare-one/policies/data-loss-prevention/) to discover if files stored in your SaaS application contain sensitive data.
+You can use [Khulnasoft Data Loss Prevention (DLP)](/cloudflare-one/policies/data-loss-prevention/) to discover if files stored in your SaaS application contain sensitive data.
 To perform DLP scans in a SaaS app, first configure a DLP profile with the data patterns you want to detect, then enable those profiles in a CASB integration.

 ## Supported integrations